 So, what about batteries over 100 Watts?
 You can carry two batteries over 100 Watts, but they can’t be more than 160 Watts and have to be carried with you.
 If you can obtain reports from the battery manufacturers that say their batteries cover all TSA regulations, its advisable to take these with you when flying to show that all your batteries are covered.
 You can also take battery chargers, both in checked and carry on bags.
 Wrap the electrical cord round the charger and don’t store a battery in the charger.

 Batteries you can’t take include car batteries or any wet or spillable batteries, unless they power a wheelchair or scooter.
-Spare batteries for a wheelchair or scooter, need to be packaged according to the air operators outlines.
+Spare batteries for a wheelchair or scooter need to be packaged according to the air operators outlines.

-How to Package and Transport Batteries
+How to Package and Transport Camera Batteries

 All your lithium ion batteries need to be wrapped and packaged correctly when flying.
 The simplest method is to keep them in their original boxes.
-This won’t just stop metal contacts touching anything else, but it also has the labelling to say exactly what the batteries are and ratings.
+This won’t just stop metal contacts touching anything else, but it also has the labeling to say exactly what the batteries are and ratings.
 Taping up the terminals on each battery with electrical tape is also advised if you don’t have the original box.
 The other option is put each battery in its own Ziplock bag.
 This makes for easy storage and the bags can be used many times.
 If in doubt, put all of your batteries in separate Ziplock bags to show you have thought about your battery transportation when checking in.

 If you really want to be ultrasafe, then you can buy lithium ion fire retardant bags for battery storage and charging.
 You can purchase these both individually or in multipacks, many of them are designed originally for storage and transportation of drone Lipo batteries.
 They are not a requirement for flying with the average camera battery, but it does add that extra peace of mind.
 Lipo bags can be bought from most big online retailers or ask a local camera store they advise.